Kim Wayans: Early life

-Wayans was born in New York City, the daughter of Elvira Alethia (Green), a homemaker and social worker, and Howell Stouten Wayans, a supermarket manager.
-Wayans is one of ten siblings, several of whom have become actors and comedians.
-She and her family lived in New York City's Chelsea neighborhood, and were Jehovah's Witnesses.
+Wayans was born in Harlem, New York City, the daughter of Elvira Alethia (née Green), a homemaker and social worker, and Howell Stouten Wayans, a supermarket manager.
+One of ten siblings, she and her family lived in Fulton Houses, a housing project in New York City's Chelsea neighborhood, and were Jehovah's Witnesses.
 Wayans graduated from Wesleyan University, where she studied English.